 How to help wildlife on your farm

 Farm Wildlife UK was set up by a mixture of farmers and conservation organisations to help farmers choose the right measures for wildlife depending on the habitats available.
 They have identified the 6 most important areas for restoring wildlife on a farm: existing habitats, field boundaries, wet features, flower-rich habitats, seed-rich habitats and farmed areas.
 They give advice to farmers on each of these areas depending on the type of land it is and what the farmer aspires to achieve.
-For more information go to their website here.

 Or view here a short video on what you can do on your farm: